WokLibCodeClub/rocket/step3/README.md

-# step 3 - add a laser to the spacecraft
+# Step 3: add a laser to the spacecraft

 1. Let's create a laser rectangle, positioned off the screen initially.
 Add this to below our declaration of the spacecraft and rock objects.
 ```